andreafornara/Tutorial/README.md

 First of all, you can install your own miniforge with the following command:
 ```
+# we are assuming you are using a bash shell
+# to check which bash you are using `echo $SHELL`
+# if you are not using bash, please activate it with `/bin/bash` then
 source install_me.sh
 ```
 This will create a miniforge in the current directory, and install the Xsuite environment.